diepnguyenhoang/my_website/_docs/assignments/week04.md

 - Start cutting: assume that we have a design and already send to the machine, then we need adjust 3 things on the Joystick Control

-		○ JOG: (or the Origin) is where we set up the place/point where the machine begins to laser.
+		○ JOG: is where we set up the *origin* or the place/point where the machine begins to laser.
 		By looking at the Red dot pointer and using the joystick to move it to the desired position

 		○ FOCUS: is where we decide the distance between the laser and the material we neet to cut.